How to Enter 16 Digit Number in Excel (3 Simple Ways)

 • After that, press ENTER to have the output.

-• Use a similar process to enter all the 16 digit numbers.
+• Use a similar process to enter all the 16-digit numbers.

 3. Applying Text to Columns to Enter 16 Digit Number

 Text to Columns is another feature that we can use to enter 16 digit number.
-In this process, the selected cells in a column will turn into text format and 16 digit number will easily access to those cells.
+In this process, the selected cells in a column will turn into text format and 16 digit number will easily access those cells.

 Steps:

-• Select the cells in a column where 16 digit numbers are already input.
+• Select the cells in a column where 16-digit numbers are already input.

 • Go to the Data tab after that.